lexoyo/green-imap/README.md

 * [ ] A clean CLI app to load ES and IMAP settings and import emails
 * [ ] Deploy on npm

-Bonus: compare email providers speed
+This makes it easy to compare email providers speed

 * [ ] Gandi
 * [ ] OVH